 Tackle any maintenance works or garden improvements

-Finally, if you have been planning a bit of a garden makeover in terms of work such as new patios, decking or any building work like an outdoor kitchen, winter is the ideal time to get it done.
+Finally, if you have been planning a bit of a garden makeover in terms of work such as new patios, decking or any building work as an outdoor kitchen, winter is the ideal time to get it done.
 Spring and summer, although provide better weather, is the time you want to enjoy these areas in your garden.
-Getting things done during the winter months enables you to do it.
-Plus, work can be quieter for some maintenance/building firms during the winter months, so you may even get a better deal in terms of price.

 I hope that this has inspired you to get your garden ready for spring.